 4. Don't be afraid of using meat substitutes

-When thinking about how to change your current meaty favourites into vegetarian versions, don’t be afraid of using meat substitutes.
+When thinking about how to change your current meaty favourites into vegetarian versions, don't be afraid of using meat substitutes, like I often do in my vegetarian 'beef' stew.

 If you're not keen on the first meat substitute you try, don't let it put you off trying other kinds - some brands and products are better than others.
 Some don't actually taste much like meat at all, and are simply designed to be cooked in the same way, whereas others are scarily realistic.
 So keep trying until you find one that works for you!